MrKosif/URL-Phishing-Predictor/README.md

 ## Usage
 Manuel URL Steps:
   1. Enter a URL you want to test.
-  2. Select if you want advanced search.
+  2. Select if you want an advanced search.
 <img src="/readme/manuel.png" width="720px" height="338px"/>

 File Upload Steps:
-  1. Make sure your column name for url is "url".
+  1. Make sure your column name for the URL is "url".
-  2. Upload you CSV file.
+  2. Upload your CSV file.
-  3. Select if you want advanced search.
+  3. Select if you want an advanced search.
 <img src="/readme/file.png" width="720px" height="338px"/>